SujalAhrodia/Practice_2020/README.md

 > 5. Given a stream of integers and a window size, calculate the moving average of all integers in the sliding window.

+## Day 22

+> 1. Given a string, you need to reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

 </details>